1895 Chicago Athletic Association football team: October 22: Rush-Lake Forest

 The contest was yet another blowout for the semi-professionals, as Rush-Lake Forest suffered from injury, and CAA's FB Brown had a perfect 5 for 5 PAT streak, culminating in a 30 to 0 shellacking of the makeshift college team.
-Thomas scores the first Touchdown, followed by Blaney twice to end the first half.
+Thomas scored the first touchdown, followed by Blaney twice to end the first half.
 Blaney attained another touchdown at the beginning of the next half, with Thomas also scoring the last touchdown, and Brown rounding out the score to 30 with his impeccable kicking.
 Although the score is large, one writer for The Inter Ocean newspaper claimed that CAA played horribly.
 He asserted that "if yesterday's showing is a test of the ability at the game, it [The Chicago AA team] would have to work hard to defeat the Yohokas Pigskin Pelters or any like organization."
 In other news, the CAA would hold a practice with the Illinois Cycling Club this afternoon, the last practice before their trip east on October 24 at 10:30 A. M.

 Eastern trip

 October 24: The football team left this morning.
-Because of A. B. Camp's continued absence from ill health, Center Archibald Stevenson was appointed as new captain for the Chicago Athletics.
+Because of E. B. Camp's continued absence from ill health, Center Archibald Stevenson was appointed as new captain for the Chicago Athletics.
 The final lineup for those leaving with the team were Stone, Thompson, Stevenson, McCormick, Hadden, Huddelson, Aldrich, Slater, Brown, Blaney, Coffeen, Brown, and Mulliken.
 The first game scheduled in the East was against the Newton Athletic Club of Boston on October 26.

 October 25: The schedule for Chicago AA's trip was highlighted by the Chicago Inter Ocean.